aptible/app-ui/README.md

 unset VITE API URL
 unset VITE_BILLING URL
 ```
-Then re-run `yarn start` and the UI should load.
+Then re-run `yarn start` and the site should load.

 ## Sites